Cal-Thoma/mgmap/README.md

 We are going to run our BLAST searches in a batch format.
 We are going to use Slurm to do this.
 Slurm is a type of script that requests resources from a larger computer and runs a script independent of your terminal.
 You will add your fasta files to a folder and then edit a template to run a BLAST search against a wastewater protein database in the public folder of the class's shared directory.
 The database was created by MGnify and modified to be BLAST compatible.

 A fasta file is a file format containing nucleotide or protein data.
 They begin with an annotation line containing ">" as the first character.
 FASTA files may contain more than one sequence as long as they are seperated by a *\n* and an additional annotation line.
+The file extension is often abreviated to identify if the file contains the nucleic acid sequence *.fna* or the amino acid sequence *.faa*.

 ### Example